dbelyaeff/cogearjs.org/src/pages/docs/resources.md

 ---
 # Resources

-All resources can be divided in two groups:
+All resources can be divided into two groups:
 * Webpack-compiled
 * Standalone